Orphy123/Okada-CO-Hackathon/test_automation.md

   3. Shell script with multiple options
   4. Git aliases for quick operations

 The automation should automatically push this change to GitHub when committed.
+Testing git aliases functionality